thePlebDev/Farmers-Canada-clone/README.md

 ## <a name="getting">Getting Started</a>
 - To give this project some structure we are going to use Maven.
 If you are unfamiliar with Maven, it is an advanced built tool that along with a lot of other bells and whistles will give the project some much needed structure.
 To create this project, use the Maven quickstart archetype.
-Copy and past the code below into your terminal.
+Copy and past the code below into your console.
 ```
 mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
 ```

-- This assumes that you already have Maven installed on you machine.
-If you do not have Maven installed then please visit this this link [HERE](https://books.sonatype.com/mvnref-book/reference/installation.html) and follow the instructions to download maven.
+- This assumes that you already have Maven installed on your local machine.
+If you do not have Maven installed then please visit this the link [HERE](https://books.sonatype.com/mvnref-book/reference/installation.html) and follow the instructions to download maven.

 ## <a name="j-soup">Jsoup</a>
 -  If you are unfamiliar with Jsoup, it is a Java library for working with real-world HTML.
-It provides a very convient API for fetching ULRs and extracting and manipulating data.
+It provides a very convenient API for fetching ULRs, extracting and manipulating data.
 To add Jsoup to our project we need to add the Maven dependency for it, which can be found below:
 ```
 <dependency>
     <groupId>org.jsoup</groupId>